Download Careers360 App

 • MBBS: Candidates need to pass 10+2 with Physics, Chemistry, and Biology (PCB) and score at least 50 per cent marks.
 They need to appear for the NEET UG entrance exam to pursue the MBBS course.

-• BAMS: The eligibility criteria for BAMS degree is also similar to an MBBS degree, candidates need to complete their 10+2 in PCB with at least 50 per cent marks and appear for the NEET UG entrance examination.
+• BAMS: The eligibility criteria for the BAMS degree are also similar to an MBBS degree; candidates need to complete their 10+2 in PCB with at least 50 per cent marks and appear for the NEET UG entrance examination.

 MBBS vs BAMS - Colleges & Fees

-MBBS course is offered by many government and private colleges in India, In the table below, we have mentioned a few MBBS colleges and their fees.
+The MBBS course is offered by many government and private colleges in India.
+In the table below, we have mentioned a few MBBS colleges and their fees.

 BAMS is a five to six-year undergraduate course that is offered by various colleges.
 In the table below, we have mentioned the BAMS colleges and their fees.